Festival Hill Concert Hall: Acoustical design

 While designing the concert hall, there were many considerations they had to address to provide the best-performing environment.
 This hall is not only used for orchestral performance, but it holds performances by chamber ensembles, instrumental soloists, and vocalists.
 Certain materials act as dampeners of sound, such as those used in carpets and fabric-backed chairs.
 In finding the ideal environment, the hall was originally conceived to contain as much solid material as possible.
 As a result, the vast majority of the hall is created using wood, with a few highlights made of marble or granite.
 Aside from the materials used, there were other logistical measures to be accounted for.
 The air-conditioning system lies almost entirely on the outside of the building, hanging over the side to minimize noise pollution within the concert hall.
 This unique design helped manage the concern of humidity/temperature inside the rather delicate concert hall while managing concerns regarding the listening experience.

 Significance

-With the addition of this concert hall to the Round Top Festival Institute, the program was able to grow from its beginnings as a 10-day conference into a orchestral and chamber music Institute, ultimately living up to James Dick’s dream of becoming renowned institution and music festival.
+With the addition of this concert hall to the Round Top Festival Institute, the program was able to grow from its beginnings as a 10-day conference into an orchestral and chamber music Institute, ultimately living up to James Dick's dream of becoming renowned institution and music festival.
 With a population of 87 in the 2020 census, the city of Round Top offers its best to fellows each summer to engage in the rich community of music making and storytelling.
 Without the construction of this concert hall, the Festival Hill Institute would not have been able to climb the ranks of elite summer-study programs.